A bunch of colourful dendrobium orchid

 Fertilization

-• Apply a solution of 1 gram of well-balanced fertilizer (20-20-20 NPK) per liter of water.
+• Apply a solution of 1 gram of well-balanced fertilizer (20-20-20 NPK) per litre of water.

 • Any other balanced fertilizer filled with nitrogen, potassium, and phosphorus can be used.